KyleRego/anki_books/docs/development.md

 # Known issues

-## Changes to Stimulus controllers are not automatically reloaded
+## Changes to files in app/javascript are not automatically reloaded

 For now, I have added the `rails assets:precompile` command to the beginning of the `bin/dev` script.
-After making changes to the Stimulus files, the application serving needs to be stopped and restarted to reload the changes.
+After making changes to the Stimulus files or the other JavaScript files, the application server needs to be stopped and restarted to reload the changes.